Melania Trump Looks ‘Uncomfortable’ And ‘Stiff’ In Display Of Affection With Donald, Body Language Expert Says

 Melania has plans to be with her husband when he makes his first official trip to the U.K., where the couple will also be meeting Queen Elizabeth II.

-The rampant reports among celebrity news outlets that Melania Trump is considering leaving her husband after reports of his alleged affair with adult film star Stormy Daniels.
-The First Lady never commented publicly and her spokeswoman would occasionally speak up to dispel reports that the marriage was in trouble, but the reports still circulated that she was planning on leaving her husband.
+The rampant reports among celebrity news outlets is that Melania Trump is considering leaving her husband after reports of his alleged affair with adult film star Stormy Daniels.
+The first lady never commented publicly, and her spokeswoman would occasionally speak up to dispel reports that the marriage was in trouble, but the reports still circulated that she was planning on leaving her husband.